A health care worker wearing a peach button-down blouse sits at a desk wearing a headset to connect with hotline callers in Lilongwe, Malawi.

 These collection tools can be incredibly helpful, but to be most useful, the data must also be easily accessible and digestible.
 That’s why feeding community insights collected into a centralized system, such as national digital electronic records, is critical.
 This can enable health workers to rapidly identify areas with low health care coverage or supplies, tailor communications to specific populations, and focus on communities with the greatest need.

-Finally, technology—such as routine, tailored communications via SMS text—can facilitate the “feedback loop,” and demonstrate how community feedback led to change.
+Finally, technology—such as routine, tailored communications via SMS text—can facilitate the “feedback loop,” and demonstrate how community feedback leads to change.
 When community members see tangible outcomes resulting from their feedback, studies show that they are more likely to continue engaging with the health system—which, in turn, can improve health outcomes.

 However, while tech solutions hold enormous potential to transform health care, existing inequities and structural challenges stand in the way.
 Access to digital devices and internet connectivity mirrors broader socioeconomic inequities, and factors such as literacy and digital literacy affect the relevance and usability of these solutions, further marginalizing the most under-reached.